Chronic Inflammatory Demyelinating Polyradiculoneuropathy

 Experts think that CIDP is related to the more commonly known disease Guillain-Barré

 considered a long-term (chronic) disease.
-CIDP is less common
+CIDP is less common than GBS.

 CIDP is usually classified as follows:

 Progressive.
 The disease continues to worsen over time.

 Recurrent.
 Episodes of symptoms stop and start.

 Monophasic.
 This means one bout of the disease lasts 1 to 3 years and doesn’t recur.